Theological Writing Resources

 Writing Help

-If you wish to meet with someone to discuss writing or other academic matters, please make an appointment with Alan Constant, the Seminary's Writing and Study Skills Coach.
-His office is in the former computer lab on the second floor of McCord, Room 207.
-He will also have online availability.
+If you wish to discuss writing or other academic matters, please make an appointment with Alan Constant, the Seminary's Learning Specialist.
+He is located in the library staff offices on the first floor of the Wright Center and is also available online.

-Getting started on a paper with pre-writing techniques.
+- Getting started on a paper using pre-writing techniques.

-Prioritizing your tasks, balancing your work and social life, and managing your time.
+- Prioritizing tasks, balancing work and social life, and managing time.

-All books listed in the recommended resources for each paper type can be found on the Writing Shelf located in the Wright Center's historic reading room.
-Look for the books with call numbers that begin with WRIT and that have red stickers on their spines.
-Books on the writing shelf can help you by providing more examples or greater detail on specific aspects of writing.
-These books are for in-library use only, however some duplicate copies may be available for check out in the stacks.
+All books listed in the recommended resources for each paper type can be found on the Writing Shelf in the Wright Center's historic reading room.
+Look for the books with call numbers starting with WRIT and red stickers on their spines.
+These books provide more examples and greater detail on specific aspects of writing.
+They are for in-library use only, but some duplicate copies may be available for check-out in the stacks.

 Exegetical Papers

-At Austin Seminary an exegetical paper is someone’s interpretation of a biblical text.
-An exegetical paper is considered better or worse depending on how it conforms to our standards for scholarship.
-Those standards include using historical-critical methods and other methods as indicated by your professor.
+At Austin Seminary, an exegetical paper represents a scholar's interpretation of a biblical text.
+The quality of an exegetical paper is evaluated based on how well it aligns with our scholarly standards, which include the use of historical-critical methods and other approaches as specified by your professor.

 At Austin Seminary, an exegetical paper typically includes:

-- A translation of the passage from its original language, including translation notes and comments on textual variants.
+Translation of the Passage: A translation from the original language, complete with translation notes and comments on textual variants.

-- Comments about the text that take seriously both its literary structure and the historical context in which the text was written.
-We call these comments a reading of the text.
-Here, reading means interpretation.
-While different writers may produce different readings of the same passage, all of the readings that are valuable will have honored the historical and literary dimensions of the text.
+Contextual Comments: Interpretative comments that consider both the literary structure and the historical context of the text.
+These are referred to as a "reading" of the text, meaning interpretation.
+While different scholars may produce varied readings of the same passage, all valuable interpretations will respect the historical and literary aspects of the text.

-Your instructor may ask you to employ other interpretive methods as well.
-The assignment will detail these.
-By the time you are asked to write an exegetical paper, you will have spent hours of class time discussing biblical texts and have had practice in engaging the three steps summarized above.
+Your instructor may also require you to use additional interpretive methods, which will be specified in the assignment guidelines.
+By the time you are tasked with writing an exegetical paper, you will have spent substantial class time discussing biblical texts and practicing the three steps outlined above.

 Resources